 Welcome from chairs Melody Waller, PhD, MSN, RN, Assistant Professor & RN-BSN Option Coordinator, University of Tennessee Health Science Center and Miriam O. Ezenwa, PhD, RN, FAAN, Associate Professor, University of Florida, College of Nursing.

-The mission of the Minority Health Research Interest Group is to promote the health of minority individuals, groups, and communities through support, collaboration, and mentorship to minority health researchers.
+The mission of the Minority Health Research Interest and Implementation Group is to promote the health of minority individuals, groups, and communities through support, collaboration, and mentorship to minority health researchers.

 We offer networking opportunities, peer support, and inspiration to others interested in this area of work and research.
 We encourage all members to participate.
-We welcome all interested parties in our area of work–researchers, clinicians, academicians, and students to our RIG.
-Be sure to “sign-up” by logging in to the Members-Only section and choose which RIG(s) to join.
-There is no fee to participate and you can join up to three RIGs as part of your membership benefits.
-Just “click” on the topic and the Kellen company will do the rest!
+We welcome all interested parties in our area of work–researchers, clinicians, academicians, and students to our RIIG.
+Be sure to “sign-up” by logging in to the Members-Only section and choose which RIIG(s) to join.
+There is no fee to participate and you can join up to three RIIGs as part of your membership benefits.
+Just “click” on the topic!

 Our recent activities and/or current projects and/or opportunities include: